 Damages Are a Remedy for Breach of Contract

 Occasionally, a broken contract results in no actual injury to your business.
-In that case, the court may award a small amount as a gesture.
+In that case, the court may award a small amount as a gesture, sometimes called nominal damages.
 Some contracts contain a liquidated damages clause.
 This requires the party breaking the contract to pay a specific amount of money regardless of whether there's proof of actual injury.